 Before beginning competition, all Hope College athletes will be required to have a pre-participation exam (PPE) at Hope College.
 The PPE will take place with one of our team physicians, head coaches will notify athletes of the scheduled time for their PPE.
 The PPE is designed to determine if athletes are physically and medically able to participate in athletic competition at Hope.
 The NCAA and our team physician require all previous medical history items be disclosed at the time of the PPE.
 All of this information should be brought with athletes at the time of their scheduled PPE.

 The NCAA recommends and Hope College requires documentation of sickle cell trait status prior to participation.
 The results of this test only need to be documented initially before the student-athlete’s first season of participation.
 This test result can be obtained during the PPE on campus or from the athlete’s primary care physician.
 Documentation of the sickle cell test results should be emailed to Jamie DeWitt at firstname.lastname@example.org, making sure to include the athlete’s name and the sport(s) they will be competing in at Hope.

 If sickle cell trait status is unable to be obtained prior to the PPE, a simple test will be provided on campus during the PPE at the cost of $20.

-In addition to a student-athlete’s primary insurance (either through parent/guardian or the Hope College policy noted above), Hope Athletics provides secondary insurance through First Agency for injuries directly related to participation in intercollegiate athletics.
-In accordance with NCAA regulations, off-season injuries incurred during the season which are not directly related to in-season competition or supervised practice ie: conditioning class, intramural competitions, unsupervised weight training. etc… or routine medical attention such as dental or eye care are not covered by First Agency.
+In addition to a student-athlete’s primary insurance, Hope College athletics provides secondary insurance through BMI, Benefits for injuries directly related to participation in intercollegiate athletics.
+In accordance with NCAA regulations, off-season injuries incurred during the season which are not directly related to in-season competition or supervised practice such as conditioning class, intramural competitions, unsupervised weight training or routine medical care (including dental or eye care) are not covered through this plan.

 Medications And Medical Conditions